 A stopover is a great solution that allows you to visit a city and fight jet lag.
 By stopping over at a connecting airport for a couple of days, you will find it easier to adjust to the crossing time zones, and it will finally help you recover from jet lag in a fast way.

 My tip: I am a fan of stopovers because they help me recover from jet lag.
-And also because I reach my final destination in a less stressed mode.
+And also because I reached my final destination in a less stressed mode.

 Booking Long layover flights to Australia

-There are three basic flight models for flying into Australia that you can consider as the basic connecting flight layover configuration, leaving from Europe and the US.
+There are three primary flight models for flying into Australia that you can consider as the basic connecting flight layover configuration, leaving from Europe and the US.
 Here are the main ones:

 - Primary flight from Europe to South East Asia

-this means having two different connection airports, for example, flying with Emirates to Australia from London via Dubai and from Dubai to Singapore, and further onto Sydney.
-This flight combination is good for those who cannot sit long in a plane and need frequent stops.
+this means having two different connection airports, for example, Emirates Flights To Australia from London via Dubai, from Dubai to Singapore, and further onto Sydney.
+This flight combination suits those who cannot sit long in a plane and need frequent stops.

 - Going to Australia with a stopover flight

-If you want a short cut to Australia’s long-haul flight, the best thing is to choose a beautiful city as a stopover flight.
+Choosing a beautiful city as a stopover flight is best if you want a shortcut to Australia’s long-haul flight.
 I could suggest Dubai as your airport hub.
 Singapore or Kuala Lumpur in Asia are excellent airports for a stopover flight.
 Or you can stopover in Perth in W.A. to reduce your trip to 3-4 hours.
 From there, you can then plan your domestic flights within Australia.

 Conclusions about a connecting flight with a layover

-Choosing the right type of flight configuration and planning your flights carefully with the right layover time is crucial to a smooth trip start and a stress-free travel experience.
+Choosing the correct type of flight configuration and planning your flights carefully with the right layover time is crucial to a smooth trip start and a stress-free travel experience.

 For more info about flying, you may want to check these posts: